mackensen/uphillrocks/slides/index.md

 ## Organization

 - Web Development is part of IT
-- IT owns the platform
+- Web Development owns the platform
 - Communications owns the content

-## IT owns all the things
+## Web Development owns all the things

 WordPress /
 Drupal /